elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 ### Charlists

 Charlists in Elixir are written in single-quotes, such as `'foo'`.
 Any single-quote inside the string must be escaped with `\ `.
-Charlists are made of non-negative integers, where each integer represents a Unicode codepoint.
+Charlists are made of non-negative integers, where each integer represents a Unicode code point.

 Multi-line charlists are written with three single-quotes (`'''`), the same multi-line strings are.